-Pastor Roger M. Goetz, a native of Chicago, Illinois, serves as the ordained kantor at St. John’s from 1980 until 2018, when he retired.
+Pastor Roger M. Goetz, a native of Chicago, Illinois, served as the ordained kantor at St. John’s from 1980 until 2018, when he retired.
 In his retirement he continues to assist with playing the organ.
 As an undergraduate at Iowa State University, Pastor Goetz earned degrees in chemistry and mathematics.
 He went on to earn an MDiv in Systematic Theology from Concordia Theological Seminary, where he was employed as seminary organist and assistant to the dean of the chapel.
 He also holds a Master of Sacred Theology degree in church music from Lutheran Theological Seminary in Gettysburg, Pennsylvania.
 Prior to his arrival at St. John’s in 1980, Pastor Goetz served as associate pastor, organist, and choirmaster at Gethsemane Lutheran Church, Maplewood (St. Paul), Minnesota.
 A published composer, he is a member of the American Guild of Organists and is past Dean (president) of its Topeka Chapter.
 He and his wife, Betty, had one daughter, Anne-Katharine (deceased) and have two grandsons.

 Bethany Johnson has served St. John’s since 2015, first in the capacity of kantor intern, followed by associate kantor.
 She has been kantor since 2018.
 Her hometown is Plano, TX, where she began her work as an organist at Faith Lutheran Church in 2010.
-Bethany graduated with a bachelor's degree in Parish Music and Theology at Concordia University Wisconsin in 2015.
+Bethany graduated with a bachelor’s degree in Parish Music and Theology at Concordia University Wisconsin in 2015.
 During this time, she participated in two touring choirs, the Alleluia Ringers and Kammerchor, and served as an accompanist and organist for various LCMS churches in the Milwaukee area.
 Bethany earned her Masters of Church Music degree at the University of Kansas in 2017.
 She has been a private music instructor in piano and violin since 2010, serves on the committee for the American Guild of Organists in Topeka, and has served as the organist for Higher Things conferences since 2016.
-Bethany is married to Kyle Johnson, and they are expecting their first child in January.
+Bethany is married to Kyle Johnson, and they have one child, Luke.